How to file an Ohio annual report

 Ohio's filing schedule varies dramatically by entity type.
 While regular corporations and LLCs skip recurring reports completely, adding a professional license, charitable mission, or nonprofit status puts you on a strict schedule.

-Limited Liability Partnership Biennial July 1 (odd years)
+Limited Liability Partnership Biennial Between April 1 and July 1 (odd years)

 Nonprofit Corporation Every 5 years Anniversary month

 Ohio skips late fees but also skips grace periods.
-About 30 days after a missed deadline, the Secretary of State can administratively dissolve or revoke your entity, stripping both your good standing and naming rights in one move.
+If no required report is filed within 30 days after the due date, the Secretary of State may administratively dissolve or revoke your entity, stripping both your good standing and naming rights in one move.

 Filing fees